Yufang Jin

-Yufang Jin is an assistant professor of remote sensing and ecosystem change at UC Davis's Department of Land, Air and Water Resources, and associate environmental scientist at the UC Davis College of Agricultural and Environmental Sciences.
+Yufang Jin is a professor of remote sensing and ecosystem change at UC Davis's Department of Land, Air and Water Resources, and director of the Remote Sensing and Ecosystem Change Lab.
 Her research uses satellite imaging and other techniques to track and model how landscapes and ecosystems change.

 Early life and education

 Jin received her Bachelor of Science in atmospheric physics in 1995 from Peking University, in Beijing, China.
 She continued her studies at Peking University to receive her master's degree in environmental science in 1998.
 In 2002, Jin completed her Ph.D. in geography from Boston University.

 Career and research

 Jin's research for NASA on the relationship between Santa Ana winds and Southern California Fires.